 3. Making information easy to find

-We’ve touched upon this before, but it’s so important, it bears repeating.
+We’ve touched upon this before, but it’s so important that it bears repeating.
 If people can’t find the resources, expertise, or information they need, there are no benefits to having a knowledge management system.

 A knowledge management challenge like this arises whenever search functionality is incomplete, outdated, or irrelevant.
 Again, this is often resolved with the right knowledge management tool.

 Are you sensing a theme here?
-We’re kidding—a little—but usually, technology is what makes or breaks the success of a knowledge management system.
+Usually, technology is what makes or breaks the success of a knowledge management system.